 NEW: Try a Business Name Generator – it’s 100% free.

 Choosing a business name can be fun!
-Follow the steps below and you’ll be on your way to a great sounding business name:
+Follow the steps below and you’ll be on your way to a memorable business name:

-Make it unique: As a business owner, you’ll be required to file legal forms indicating your business intent and the fictitious name you’ve chosen.
-Your name must also be unique, since two businesses in the same geographic area cannot legally operate under the same name.
+As a business owner, you’ll be required to file legal forms indicating your business intent and the fictitious name you’ve chosen.
+Your name must also be unique since two businesses in the same geographic area cannot legally operate under the same name.
 It’s a good idea to prepare a list of three or four alternate business names when you go to file locally or incorporate your business.

-Along with a great sounding name for your business, an effective logo can do wonders for the impression your company makes and serve as a pivotal point in your marketing efforts.
-Some businesses are known only by their logos, think of the McDonald’s “Golden Arches” or the Nike “Swoosh”.
+Along with a timeless and memorable business name, an effective logo can do wonders to brand your company in the minds of your customers.
+The right professional logo design can leave an impression even when a customer doesn’t remember your company’s name.
+Some businesses are known only by their logos, like the McDonald’s “Golden Arches” or the Nike “Swoosh”.